Mathnerd314/stroscot/docs/Commentary/Meta/Community.rst

 The current theme is just the default RTD theme.
 I chose the blue/red/orange of the current logo to go OK with the RTD blue.
 For typography, the RTD theme uses Roboto Slab for headers, Lato for bodies, and Consolas for monospace.

 With a new name and logo would naturally come a new theme, probably having no relation to the RTD theme.
-There are many guides on how to choose color schemes and so on that mesh well with a logo.
-For now, the RTD theme is generic enough, being used in countless Python projects and so on, that at least for me it evokes no particular associations other than a young project.
+There are many guides on how to choose color schemes that mesh well with a logo.
+For now, the RTD theme is generic enough, being used in countless Python projects, that at least for me it evokes no particular associations other than a young project.
 Patching the RTD theme to customize fonts or colors would add an extra build step, which is not the end of the world, but I would rather convey the absence of a theme identity rather than the wrong theme identity.
 Let's just say there is an ongoing theme contest running parallel with the name and logo contests.

 Brand
 -----

+.. role:: raw-html(raw)
+   :format: html

 Go made a `brand book <https://go.dev/assets/go-brand-book-v1.9.5.pdf>`__.
 Going through it and free associating with ChatGPT: